 Everyone makes mistakes.
 Your boss may think that what they said is a good idea, however, they can change their mind.
 Go back to them and clarify their idea once again.
 Talk with them regarding their idea, and ask questions.
 Listen first and keep an open mind on what they have to say regarding their idea.
 Your boss will be more open to hearing your opinion if they felt like you understood theirs.

-With this way, you’ll also have a more in-depth understanding of your boss’s proposal.
+In this way, you’ll also have a more in-depth understanding of your boss’s proposal.
 And at the same time, you can also work out with your boss how their idea works in different areas, especially on its shortcomings.

 #2: Say no to your boss and support your opposition with facts and figures